Partially Ordered Sets Corresponding to the Partition Problem: Introduction

-\paragraph*{The organization in the paper} The paper is organized as follows.
-In Section \ref{sec2} we provide some fundamental concepts relevant to posets and the properties of $P(n)$ and $Q(n)$.
-In Section \ref{sec3} we explore the relationship between the partition problem and the posets and prove our main results.
+The paper is organized as follows.
+In \Cref{sec2} we review basic poset concepts and the properties of $P(n)$ and $Q(n)$.
+In \Cref{sec3} we explore the relationship between the partition problem and these posets; we prove our three main theorems and derive the polynomially solvable cases (\Cref{cor:extended}).
+Finally, \Cref{sec4} concludes the paper with remarks and open problems.

-\section{Two posets corresponding to the partition problem}
+\section{Two Posets Corresponding to the Partition Problem}